 Related article: DIY HVAC Repair?
 Don’t Even Think About It

 On that note, it’s a good idea to be cautious and turn off your AC before investigating the problem if you suspect electrical damage.
-You might also not be sure if an issue is caused by the wiring or by some other problem in the AC.
+You might also not be sure if an issue is caused by faulty wiring or some other problem.
 These tips will help you troubleshoot the issue and guide you to the right course of action once you’ve discovered the cause.

 Issues with electrical parts

 Some AC electrical problems can arise solely from broken electrical parts and faults in the wiring that services it.
 These are some of the common parts and problems that lead to electrical failure.

 Within your air conditioner itself, there are many electrical parts that bring power to different parts of the unit.
 If any of these wires come loose over time or with excess wear, it can disrupt power flow to those parts.

 If you’ve already self-repaired, or had your AC electrical system serviced by someone other than a professional, you might now have incorrect replacement parts in your unit.
 This includes the wrong type or size fuse for your specific HVAC system.

 Just like filters need to be cleaned to allow the flow of air, fuses need to be kept clean to allow the flow of electricity.
 If your unit hasn’t been properly maintained, debris can block the connection between fuses.

 The capacitor is an essential part of the AC electrical system.
 It stores charges and regulates the power to the system.
 If the capacitor is failing, you could experience recurring AC electrical problems.